PAL Coach, Devoted Verona Dad Of 2 Scott D'Aiuto Dies, 40

 Dedicated Verona father of two and Wayne PAL coach Scott James D'Aiuto died on Friday, Dec.
 16 aged 40.

-Born in Ridgewood, Scott was a Medical Salesman/Regional Manager for Mammotome, Cincinnati, Ohio, and had lived in Totowa for the majority of his life, his obituary says.
+Born in Ridgewood, Scott was an Executive OR Specialist for Mammotome, Cincinnati, Ohio, and had lived in Totowa for the majority of his life, his obituary says.

 Scott was also a baseball coach for the PAL of Wayne.